Giorgos Grammatikakis: Academic career

-Grammatikakis has been a member of the Board of Directors of the former state-owned broadcasting corporation ERT and is vice president of the Greek National Opera.
+Grammatikakis was a member of the board of directors of the former state-owned broadcasting corporation ERT and was vice president of the Greek National Opera.

 Member of the European Parliament

-In the 2014 European Parliament election, he was elected one of two MEPs on the list of the newly founded political party The River.
-He affiliates with the parliamentary group of the Progressive Alliance of Socialists and Democrats (S&D) and is member of the Committee on Culture and Education and the Delegation to the EU-Russia Parliamentary Cooperation Committee.
+In the 2014 European Parliament election, he was elected as one of two MEPs on the list of the newly founded political party The River.
+He affiliated with the parliamentary group of the Progressive Alliance of Socialists and Democrats (S&D) and was a member of the Committee on Culture and Education and the Delegation to the EU-Russia Parliamentary Cooperation Committee.